Emerald Ash Borer

 • Replacing the rest by removing 270 low-quality trees and replacing them with a diverse mix of species, including birch, honey-locust, hackberry, ginkgo, buckeye, linden, ironwood, and disease-resistant elm trees.

-Why isn’t the city planting maples or oaks?
+Why isn’t the City planting maples or oaks?

 The DNR grant agreement prohibits planting these trees because of the need for greater diversity, which helps prevent big impacts from diseases and insects that kill trees.